Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 * [Manage Your Models](#manage-your-models "Manage Your Models")

 ### Extract Layout
-Extract text, table structures and selection marks like radio buttons and check boxes, along with their bounding box coordinates, from documents, without the need to build a model.
+Extract text, table structures, and selection marks like radio buttons and check boxes, along with their bounding box coordinates from documents without the need to build a model.
 ```java readme-sample-extractLayout
 // analyze document layout using file input stream
 File layoutDocument = new File("local/file_path/filename.png");